Expanded vaccine rollout in US spawns a new set of problems

-In California, counties begged for more coronavirus vaccine to reach millions of its senior citizens.
-In South Carolina, hospitals ran out appointment slots within hours.
+In California, counties begged for more coronavirus vaccines to reach millions of their senior citizens.
+Hospitals in South Carolina ran out of appointment slots within hours.
+Phone lines were jammed in Georgia.

+“It’s chaos,” said New York City resident Joan Jeffri, 76, who had to deal with broken hospital web links and unanswered phone calls before her daughter helped her secure an appointment.
+“If they want to vaccinate 80% of the population, good luck, if this is the system.
+We’ll be here in five years.”

-Up until the past few days, health care workers and nursing home patients had largely been given priority in most places around the U.S. But amid frustration over the slow rollout, states have thrown open the line to many of the nation’s senior citizens with the blessing of the Trump administration, though the minimum age varies from place to place, at 65, 70 or higher.
+Up until the past few days, health care workers and nursing home patients had been given priority in most places around the U.S. But amid frustration over the slow rollout, states have thrown open the line to many of the nation’s 54 million senior citizens with the blessing of President Donald Trump’s administration, though the minimum age varies from place to place, at 65, 70 or higher.

+On Thursday, New Jersey expanded vaccinations to people between 16 and 65 with certain medical conditions — including up to 2 million smokers, who are more prone to health complications.

 The U.S., meanwhile, recorded 3,848 deaths on Wednesday, down from an all-time high of 4,327 the day before, according to Johns Hopkins University.
 The nation’s overall death toll from COVID-19 has topped 385,000.